RochBlondiaux/minishell/README.md

 ## TODO:
-* Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon).
 * Handle ’ (single quote) which should prevent the shell from interpreting the meta- characters in the quoted sequence.
 * Handle " (double quote) which should prevent the shell from interpreting the meta-